 I am an Assistant Professor at the University of Wisconsin-Madison and an American Institute of Mathematics Five-Year Fellow.
 I am also supported by National Science Foundation grants DMS-1147782 and DMS-1301690.

 My research is in number theory and algebraic geometry.
-Much of my past work is on explicit descriptions of moduli spaces for algebras and modules for those algebras.
+I am interested in explicit descriptions of moduli spaces for algebras and modules for those algebras.
 In number theory, these descriptions are useful for parametrizing orders in number fields and ideal classes of those orders.
 In algebraic geometry, the work can be viewed as understanding moduli of abstract points, or alternatively as parametrizing finite covers and line bundles on those covers.
 I am also interested in the applications to questions of counting number theoretical objects such as number fields and class groups.
 I am also more generally interested in moduli spaces and in the interplay between number theory and algebraic geometry.
 Currently, I am interested in algebraic geometry over finite fields, and in particular counting questions for varieties over finite fields, along with motivic analogs of these counting questions.